 Incidentally, this post means I have now reviewed every season of Australia’s Next Top Model so far!
 That can only mean one thing – ranking time!
 So if you’re wondering where to start with AusNTM, here’s my take:

-Since I reviewed Britain’s Next Top Model, Season 6 EXTENSIVELY for Teentoday (you can see all my coverage at the bottom of the article here), I thought I’d just bring you my favourite contestant from the series instead – flame-haired Oirish actress Susan Loughnane.
+Since I reviewed Britain’s Next Top Model, Season 6 EXTENSIVELY for Teentoday (sadly, now lost to some Internet dark hole), rather than talking about the whole cycle, I thought I’d just bring you my favourite contestant from the series instead – flame-haired Oirish actress Susan Loughnane.

 Given that she lasted all of two weeks, she’s a bit of a strange choice for favourite, right?
 What I liked about Susan was that, apart from being exceptionally pretty, she proved you didn’t have to be some raging drama queen to make for good viewing on a Next Top Model show.
 She came across as funny and likeable – a fact proved even more by an amazing interview she gave me a long time after her exit.
 Honestly, I just wanted to sit down over a cuppa tea and have an off-the-record natter with her!